Harttia

-Harttia is a genus of armored catfishes native to South America.
+Harttia is a genus of freshwater ray-finned fish is a species of freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+The species in this genus are founsd in South America.

 Etymology

-The genus name comes from Charles Frederick Hartt (1840–1878), a geologist, paleontologist and naturalist, who collected the many specimens during the Thayer Expedition to Brazil in the years 1865–1866.
+The genus name comes from Charles Frederick Hartt, a geologist, paleontologist and naturalist, who collected the many specimens during the Thayer Expedition to Brazil in the years 1865–1866.

 Taxonomy

 As of 1997, Harttia was considered a monophyletic taxon.
 However, Harttia is in need of revision.
 For example, the synonymy of Cteniloricaria with Harttia was questionable because it rested solely on the characteristics of Harttia fowleri without considering the type species of Cteniloricaria.

 Species

-There are currently 28 recognized species in this genus: